MasakiMu319/clash2sfa/README.md

 - trojan
 - socks5
 - http
-- hysteria
+- hysteria 1/2
 - tuic5

 ## Change Log
 ### 0.3.1
-- Import partial log output(The logging feature is temporarily available and may be ~~refactored in a later version~~).
+- Introduce log output(The logging feature is temporarily available and may be ~~refactored in a later version~~).
 ### 0.3.0
 - Add support for hysteria2;
 - Fix obfs field in ss;